- Gamification involves the introduction of gameplay to a traditionally nongame environment. Gamification is meant to encourage user engagement.

 Gamification provides businesses with a wealth of customer behavior data and valuable insights into customer activities.
-This information is part of the Big Data stream that can help business improve operational practices and identify new marketing opportunities.
+This information is part of the big data stream that can help businesses improve operational practices and identify new marketing opportunities.

 Checking in for rewards